 The following activities are carried out by the EURL-PAHs on a yearly basis:

-- Two proficiency testing (PT) for the determination of the four EU marker PAHs (benz[a]anthracene, benzo[a]pyrene, benzo[b]fluoranthene, and chrysene) in various food matrices
+- Two proficiency testing (PT) for the determination of the four EU marker PAHs (benz[a]anthracene, benzo[a]pyrene, benzo[b]fluoranthene, and chrysene)) or other process contaminants in various food matrices

 - One workshop of the network of appointed National Reference Laboratories;

-- Providing support to Directorate-General for Health and Consumers on technical matters related to analysis of PAHs in food; participation in the meetings of National Experts on Environmental and Industrial Contaminants;
+- Providing support to Directorate-General for Health and Consumers on technical matters related to analysis of PAHs and other process contaminants in food; participation in the meetings of National Experts on Environmental and Industrial Contaminants;

 - Providing support to standardisation bodies, such as CEN, by participating in the working group of the Technical Committee CEN/TC275/WG13 "Process Contaminants".